Skip to main content

 Recovery requires a minimum of three escrow keys, each signed by the site key and usable only for escrow activities.
 The recovery process works as follows:

-- A random AES-256 key is generated for each escrow key and encrypted with the corresponding escrow public key.
+1. A random AES-256 key share is generated for each escrow key holder and encrypted with that holder's escrow public key.

 No individual escrow key holder can recover the user's private key alone.
-All parts must be combined by a designated party.
-If any part is missing, recovery is impossible.
+All shares must be combined by a designated recovery party.
+If any share is missing, recovery is impossible.

 Secure Virtual Machines

-tiCrypt provides secure computation environments through encrypted virtual machines (VMs) with a fundamentally different access model than conventional cloud infrastructure.
+tiCrypt provides secure computation environments through encrypted virtual machines (VMs) with a fundamentally different access model from conventional cloud infrastructure.

-The result is a double-encrypted channel: data is encrypted with the session key (rest encryption) and transmitted over an encrypted WebSocket (transport encryption).
+The result is a double-encrypted channel: data is encrypted with the session key at the application layer and transmitted over an encrypted WebSocket transport.
 The backend is involved only in the initial handshake and never participates in ongoing communication between the user and their VM.

-Secure tunnels: tiCrypt Connect establishes a FIPS-180 compliant TLS tunnel between the user's computer and the VM using exclusively public-key authentication and temporary private keys.
+tiCrypt Connect establishes a TLS tunnel using FIPS-approved cipher suites between the user's computer and the VM, with exclusively public-key authentication and ephemeral private keys.
 No commands can be run on the remote machine through this protocol.
 It is more restrictive than SSH by design.

 Combining tiCrypt with Traditional Defenses